-- 12.11.2 A Collegiate competitor that received any rank in any Boulder or Lead/Top Rope Collegiate Qualification Series competition in any Collegiate Division, even if their score was zero (0), is ranked in that competition and is qualified for the Collegiate Divisional Championships in both the Boulder and Lead/Top Rope Disciplines. - 12.11.3 To be qualified for the Collegiate National Championships in the Lead/Top Rope and Boulder Disciplines, an athlete must be pre-qualified (Rule 12.3) or qualified (Rule 12.11) in the Discipline. - 12.11.4 All Collegiate members are qualified for the Speed Collegiate National Championship.
+- 12.12.4 Collegiate competitors eligible for the Collegiate Nationals Qualification Events: - a) shall not compete in more than one Collegiate Nationals Qualification Event; and - b) may compete in any Collegiate Nationals Qualification Event, in any Collegiate Division; and - c) may compete in any Category that is compatible with their membership gender; and - i)d) may compete in one (1) or more Disciplines. - 12.12.5 To be qualifiedQualification for the Collegiate National ChampionshipsChampionship in the Speed Discipline is granted to all Collegiate Competitors. - 42.11.212.16 Qualification for the Collegiate National Championship in the Lead/Top Rope and Boulder Disciplines, an athlete must be pre-qualified (Rule 12.3) or qualified (Rule 12.11) in the Discipline is subject to achievement (rank) and participation, in the Category, at a Collegiate Nationals Qualification Event. - 12.11.3 All Collegiate members are qualified for the Speed Collegiate National Championship.